 You are going to be nervous.
 Expect it.
 Deal with it.
 But not chemically.
 Drinking or using any sort of drug (prescription or other) is a bad idea.
 It could ruin your experience very easily.

-My first experience was incredibl nerve-wracking, especially in the lead up to the date.
+My first experience was incredibly nerve-wracking, especially in the lead up to the date.
 She was an escort coming to my apartment (an “outcall” appointment).
 I honestly did not know what to expect.
 I was only 22 years old.
 New in town and lonely.
-SO I gave it a try.
+So I gave it a try.
 Thankfully, once she arrived and we got comfortable, she was able to put me at ease.
 But up until then, I felt like I was going to break.
 My hands were literally shaking when I went to answer the door!

 So expect to be nervous.
 If you know it’s coming, you can deal with it and not be so affected by it.

-Be prepared.
 Have whatever you need on hand.
 You don’t want to be looking for things.
 Nothing ruins the mood quite like having to search for condoms all over the place.
 Your sex worker may very well have condoms, but you should too.
 And anything else you need for your date should be close at hand.
 When I go to a lady (an “incall” appointment), I make sure I have what I needed either in my pockets or in the small backpack I carry.
 The backpack might seem odd to some people, but I keep a change of underwear, t-shirt, socks, deodorant, baby wipes, and a few other things in it.
 I know where everything is, and it keeps everything together.

 Do your research as best you can.
 The more you know about things before you play, the better.
 Seriously, you don’t play a sport without knowing the rules.
 So don’t play this game unprepared.
 There is more information online than you can imagine, so there is really no excuse for not being informed.

-Be clean.
 Good hygiene is a must.
 There is no excuse not to be clean if you are hosting, but you should also be good and clean if they are hosting.
 If you have to go to your date from work, let him or her know in advance and ask to shower at their place.
 I have never had a sex worker refuse me a chance to get clean.
 They understand if you are coming from work and not from home.
 Some clients play on their lunch breaks!
 Being clean is a must.
 And some workers will be more than willing to help you get clean, which is it’s own kind of fun!

 Okay, here is a big one.
 Be nice.
 Men: be a gentleman!
 Women: be a lady!
 Politeness, kindness, and gentleness go a long way.
 Things can be nasty and dirty during sex if that’s how you want it, but everything else should be very civiliazed.
 When communicating, no one should be rude.
 Ever.
 It’s fine if the communication naturally turns flirty and maybe even a little filthy.
 But that is not how you should ever approach someone.
 Initial contact should always be polite and respectful.
 Save the dirty talk for the main event.